 The easiest way to propagate your dieffenbachia is by rooting cuttings, either tip cuttings or stem cuttings.
 Plant these small pieces of greenery in the right medium and they will produce roots and, eventually, an entirely new plant.

-If your plant is overgrown and has dropped so many leaves that you have a bare stem, slice this stem into 2-inch pieces and use these for propagation.
+If your plant is overgrown and has dropped so many leaves that you have a bare stem, slice this stem into 2 inch (5 cm.) pieces and use these for propagation.
 Just make sure to keep the stems right side up, as the roots will only grow if you stick the right end of the stem in the rooting medium.

 Moisten the cut end of the cutting or the bottom end of the stem piece and dip it in a spoonful of rooting hormone powder.
 Tap the cutting gently to remove any excess powder.
 Make a small hole in the planting medium with a pencil and place the powdered stem end in the hole.
 Push the medium up against the stem to hold it in place.
 Repeat with all the other pieces of stem you wish to root.